 American Exurbia

 Between 2001-2005 I photographed mothers and children in their homes, in what were newly developed “exurbia” communities in New Jersey and Connecticut.
-At the time, the conversation around these communities was that they were being created ever farther away from the city, to ensure saftey, often with a gate around them.
-The communities were largely homogeneous and I was drawn to them because I was teaching at a Community College alongside these places, that had once been farms.
-At the same time, the election of George Bush was said to have been won by these “new exurbia’s”.
-My interest in photographing the women and children within these developing places, lay in my fascination with the development of identity shaped by environment and my interest in probing a continuity of US pattern of “seeking security” from perceived fear of danger.
-I came to know the collaborators in my photographs by talking to strangers, often at donut shops or supermarkets as I drove to or from work.
-These pictures represent my perception of these places, and the people I came to know.
-While making the work I asked myself what futures these children might grow to have.
-My photographs exist as an exploration of a US phenomenon of self segregation built upon a painful history of race and class and the impact this has on our future..
+I was teaching at a Community College alongside newly constructed gated communities that had once been farms.
+The election of George Bush was said to have been won by these new exurbia’s.
+My interest in photographing the women and children within these places, lay in my fascination with the development of identity and my interest the continuity of a US phenomenon of “seeking security” from perceived fear of danger.
+I came to know the collaborators in my photographs through the College, people who worked there, and also by talking to strangers at donut shops or supermarkets as I drove to and from work.
+These photographs exist as an exploration of a U.S. pattern of self segregation built upon a painful history of race and class and the impact this has on our future..